Rolling Scar Subcision & Fat Grafting

 • Liposuction – extraction of a small amount of adipose fat from the donor area- usually the side of the lower abdomen

-• Processing or purification – decanting and processing of the extracted fat Cells.
-Often a blood sample removes at the same time, processed, and the platelet rich plasma mixed with the cells prior to re injection.
+• Processing or purification – decanting, cleaning, and processing of the extracted fat Cells.
+Often a blood sample is removesr at the same time, processed, and the platelet rich plasma mixed with the cells prior to re injection.

 • Fat cell step of grafting involves extraction of fat cells (lipocytes).
 Special cells from the donor area by employing standardized liposuction methods.
 Manual techniques are the preferred choice of method.
 In which, thin liposuction cannulas inserts through the small holes to extract fat from the donor site.
-However, avoid Ultrasonic or laser liposuction.
-As, it can potentially destroy the lipocytes.
+Ultrasonic or laser liposuction is avoided in order to not damage the cells, as, it can potentially destroy the lipocytes.

 After extraction, the fat is often processed by carefully spinning the fat cells in a special centrifuge.
 Followed by washing to isolate the viable fat cells from debris, dead cells and excess fluid.
-Unlikely, the discarded fat cells are usually dead cells.
-In certain cases, these cells harm the good cells and hence it discards.
+The discarded fat cells are usually dead cells.
+In certain cases, these cells harm the good cells and hence they are discarded.

 In conclusion, the purified fat cells are re-injected in small droplets into the subcutaneous tissues of recipient areas that need reconstruction/treatment.
 So, adequate blood supply to the transplanted cells and their survival (post-procedural) can be ensured.